What if You're Not the Only One Having Trouble Functioning?

 2. Work to be patient and compassionate with yourself when you do have trouble functioning.
 Remind yourself that:

 a.
-Almost everyone is having at least some difficulty coping at the moment.
+Almost everyone is having at least some difficulty coping.

 b.
 Criticizing and judging yourself will only increase the stress and negative emotions, which will leave you feeling less motivated and even less able to function adaptively.

 c.
-The way you’re functioning in this unprecedented, once-in-a-lifetime situation is not predictive of how you will function once the pandemic subsides.
+The way you’re functioning in this unprecedented situation is not predictive of how you will function for the rest of your life.